-Champion and Reserve Champion rabbits will be selected in each breed and rosette ribbons awarded.
-One "Best of Show" to be selected from the champions of each breed, special ribbon awarded.
-"Best Overall Exhibit of Rabbits" will receive a special ribbon.
+Champion and Reserve Champion rabbits will be selected in each breed .

+A Champion and Reserve will be selected for Wool Breeds, Fancy Breeds & Commercial Breeds.
+Rosette ribbons awarded.

+One "Best of Show" to be selected from the champion wool breed, fancy breed and commercial breed winners.
+"Best Overall Exhibit of Rabbits" will receive a special award.